 You have my permission to tell me off if you see me being hard on myself online, ok?

 Create New Work

-Recently I’ve been taking my artwork in a newer direction and I’ve absolutely loved it.
+Recently I’ve been taking my artwork in a much newer direction and I’ve absolutely loved it.
 This year, I’m going to set time aside to create new things.
 It’s important to keep things fresh and to improve my skills as often as I can – it’s the only way to make progress.
 Plus, being creative means evolving and testing new lines of enquiry all the time, so I’m making it a priority for 2019.

 So there you have it, some tips for how I plan to get the best out of 2019.
 Hopefully they will help me to grow and develop my skills as well as to grow and build my little business dream.